-Prerequisites: A "C-" or higher ACTG101 or consent of instructor Accounting for governmental and nonprofit organizations is explored.
+Pre-requisite(s): A "C-" or higher in ACTG101 or consent of instructor

+Accounting for governmental and nonprofit organizations is explored.
 Topics covered include objectives and principles of accounting for governmental entities, differences between business and government accounting, modified and accrual accounting, transactions for the general fund, special revenue funds, capital projects funds, debt service funds, permanent funds, proprietary funds (enterprise and internal service), and fiduciary funds.
-The influence of FASB and GASB on reporting for colleges and universities, governmental entities, and other nonprofit organizations is reviewed.
+The impact of FASB and GASB on reporting for colleges and universities, governmental entities and other nonprofit organizations is reviewed.